ewasm/hera/README.md

 *Complete support.*

-[Binaryen] is always built and needs no build options.
+[Binaryen] is built by default and needs no build options.
+It can be disabled with:

+- `-DHERA_BINARYEN=OFF`

 ### wabt support